danklotz/openNotes/micro-reviews.md

 - [Léon: The Professional](https://www.imdb.com/title/tt0110413/?ref_=nm_knf_i3).
 Sometimes I think that the movies in the 90s where so good.
 Léon is a great example why I often return to this thought.
 - [The Life Aquatic with Steve Zissou](https://www.imdb.com/title/tt0362270/?ref_=fn_al_tt_1).
 Wes Anderson at its best.
 This is just a great, great movie.
 - [Little Miss Sunshine](https://www.imdb.com/title/tt0449059/?ref_=tt_sims_tt_i_7).
 This is a enjoyable little road movie with the right amount of jokes, development, and societal criticism.
 Just a good movie.
 - [Logan Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
 This is one of the best heist movies out there.
 It has it all: Funny, witty, thoughtful, super satisfying conclusion.
+- [Looper](https://www.imdb.com/title/tt1276104/?ref_=nm_knf_t_2).
+This is a nice action movie.
+It could have been much better if they would have invested a bit more time in the story, but well...
+It i what it is.
 - [Lucy](https://www.imdb.com/title/tt2872732/?ref_=tt_sims_tt_i_6).
 Eye candy.

 - **M**